mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Deleting a task in ZooKeeper to forcibly wipe that task

-If the scheduler is still failing after `pods replace <name>` to clear a task, a last resort is to use [Exhibitor](#ZooKeeperexhibitor) to delete the offending task from the Scheduler's ZooKeeper state, and then to restart the Scheduler task in Marathon so that it picks up the change.
+If the scheduler is still failing after `pod replace <name>` to clear a task, a last resort is to use [Exhibitor](#ZooKeeperexhibitor) to delete the offending task from the Scheduler's ZooKeeper state, and then to restart the Scheduler task in Marathon so that it picks up the change.
 After the Scheduler restarts, it will do the following:
 - Automatically unreserve the task's previous resources with Mesos because it doesn't recognize them anymore (via the Resource Cleanup operation described earlier).
 - Automatically redeploy the task on a new agent.